bitdessin/JustDeepIt/docs/source/quickstart/salient-object-detection.rst

 =======

-The artificial dataset used for this quick start guide is stored in GitHub (`JustDeepIt/tutorials/SOD <https://github.com/biunit/JustDeepIt/tree/main/tutorials/SOD>`_).
+The artificial dataset used for this quick start is stored in GitHub (`JustDeepIt/tutorials/SOD <https://github.com/biunit/JustDeepIt/tree/main/tutorials/SOD>`_).
 The :file:`data` folder contains :file:`train_images` and :file:`query_images` folders.
 :file:`train_images` folder contains training images and mask images (annotation).
 :file:`query_images` folder contains test images, actually these images are same as the images in :file:`train_images`.
-The user can use :code:`git` command to download dataset from GitHub with the following script.
+The user can use :code:`git` command to download the dataset from GitHub with the following script.

 .. code-block:: sh